Hit the ground running with your tasks aligned and team assigned, thanks to this interactive sprint planning session tool.

 Our template for sprint planning supports every team member as you forge ahead.
 Go the extra mile with FigJam’s Community templates carrying the load.

 Every example of sprint planning works to organize prioritized tasks into weekly segments to meet project deadlines.
 The goal of a sprint planning sample is to visually highlight sprint tasks and roles in short-term intervals to help projects with multiple sprints flow smoothly from start to finish.
 With the help of sprint planning tools, you and your team can confidently arrive at an efficient plan of action, together.
+To learn more about how to do sprint planning, click here.

 When going through this exercise it also helps to remember which factor should not be considered during sprint planning.
 Do not include stories in your product backlog.
 Story points, or product issues, work for long-term planning and aren’t relevant to your sample sprint planning template.